 Through this extensive material recovery program, the City is able to divert 70% of the waste it receives into either energy or some other type of recycling program.
 Thus, only 30% requires landfill disposal.
-The RDF is mixed with coal in a ration of 10% RDF to 90% coal at the adjacent City of Ames electricity generating facility.
+The RDF is mixed with coal in a ratio of 10% RDF to 90% coal at the adjacent City of Ames electricity generating facility.

-The 2009/2010 tipping fee is \$52.75 per ton and the per capita assessment is \$10.50.
-The non per-capita fee is \$72.00.
+The 2014/2015 tipping fee is \$52.75 per ton and the per capita assessment is \$9.10.
+The non per-capita fee is \$63.06.

-Boone County Recycling Center (formerly Good Connections), located at 1109 Division Street in Boone, lowa, processes and markets aluminum cans, tin cans, glass, office paper, mixed paper, magazines, corrugated cardboard, chipboard, newspaper, and plastic.
+Boone County Recycling Center, located at 1109 Division Street in Boone, Iowa, processes and markets aluminum cans, tin cans, glass, office paper, mixed paper, magazines, corrugated cardboard, chipboard, newspaper, and plastic.